Market participation is not wealth creation: 5 mistakes retail investors should avoid

 Daily finance — markets, central banks, M&A, the prints that move money.
 Free.

-- Retail investors commonly commit five mistakes per experts: investing without a defined goal, chasing recent performance (small caps, gold, NASDAQ-linked funds), underestimating valuation and risk, excessive churning, and ignoring asset allocation
+- Five recurring retail investor mistakes flagged by the experts include investing without defined goals, chasing recent performance, underestimating valuation and risk, excessive portfolio churning, and ignoring asset allocation

-- Sebi's derivatives study found that 93% of individual traders incurred losses in equity F&O between FY22 and FY24, with aggregate losses exceeding ₹1.8 lakh crore over three years, as cited by Wise Finserv
+- A SEBI study on derivatives found that 93% of individual equity F&O traders incurred losses between FY22 and FY24, with aggregate losses exceeding ₹1.8 lakh crore over three years, as cited by Wise Finserv